MazinKarjikar/GameOfLife/README.md

 ## How to Play

 The game starts with an empty black screen.
-You can then click and drag your mouse to select the starting live cells.
+You can then click and/or drag your mouse to select the starting live cells.
 Once you've chosen the starting cells, click `Spacebar` to start the game.
 To quit and restart, exit the window, and run again.